econtijoch/Biomass-Workflow/README.md

 	devtools::install_github("hadley/devtools")
 </pre>

-<p>Each of the functions has its own documentation that can further explain their usage.
+<p>Each of the functions has its own documentation that can further explain their usage (**working on updating this**).
 Here in the github, I have posted a sample mapping file that can be used as a basis for your own mapping files (SampleMapping.csv).</p>

 <h3> Known Issues </h3>
 <ul>
-	<li>The excel file that the PlateReader produces must be saved as a .csv file (one per sheet, if using multiple plates).</li>
+	<li>When reading in Excel files, only the first sheet will be read into the input.
+Plan accordingly and save each sheet as its own file.</li>
 </ul>